luttje/gmod-experiment-redux/plugins/external_moderation/voice-server/README.md

 ## 🚀 Getting Started

-1. Ensure you have [Node.js](https://nodejs.org/en/) installed.
+1. Ensure you have [Node.js](https://nodejs.org/en/) installed and also: `sudo apt-get install build-essential` on Linux.

 2. Clone (or download) this repository.

 3. Open a terminal (or command prompt) in this directory.

-4. Run `npm install` in this directory.
+4. Run `npm ci` in this directory.

 5. Set this server up to run on startup using crontab, we've prepared a bash script that will keep it running in the background: